{{ propApi.closeIcon }}

 Under the WH&S Act & Regulations, a PCBU (including a sub-contractor) is required to manage risks to health & safety associated with a fall by a person from one level to another that is reasonably likely to cause injury.

-Prior to the commencement of an activity that includes working at heights, such as the erection of roof framing or placement of sheet roofing material, the PCBU in conjunction with workers must undertake a risk assessment and prepare a Safe Work Method Statement outlining the safe working procedures.
+Prior to the commencement of an activity that includes working at heights, such as the erection of roof framing or placement of sheet roofing material, the PCBU in conjunction with workers should undertake a risk assessment.
+If the work involves a risk of a person falling more than 3 metres, a Safe Work Method Statement must be documented outlining the safe working procedures.

 When constructing a conventional roof where ceiling joists are erected prior to pitching the rafters, the placement of the ridge beam, and the fixing of rafters, may be done from planks or other platforms on the ceiling joists.
 Where ceiling joists are not erected, a work platform will need to be provided for framers to work from.
 The use of planks (2 wide) could be considered as a temporary work platform.